Enjoy Travel to Japan!

 Access to Chūson-ji

-• JR Tōhoku Shinkansen: About 2.5 hours from Tokyo Station to Ichinoseki Station by JR Tōhoku Shinkansen.
-From Ichinoseki Station, take the JR Tōhoku Main Line to Hiraizumi Station (about 10 minutes).
+• JR Tohoku Shinkansen: From Tokyo Station take the JR Tohoku Shinkansen to Ichinoseki Station (about 2.5 hours).
+From Ichinoseki Station take the JR Tohoku Main Line to Hiraizumi Station (about 10 minutes).

-• Bus: About a 20-minute walk from Hiraizumi Station, or take a local bus and get off at the "Chūson-ji" stop.
+• Bus: From Hiraizumi Station it’s about a 20-minute walk, or take a local bus and get off at the "Chūson-ji" stop.

-About 10 minutes from the Tōhoku Expressway "Hiraizumi Maesawa IC" to the Chūson-ji parking lot.
+From the Tōhoku Expressway "Hiraizumi-Maezawa IC," it’s about a 10-minute drive to the Chūson-ji parking lot.

-The parking lot is paid, and congestion is expected during the tourist season, so early arrival is recommended.
+Parking is paid, and the lot can get crowded during the tourist season, so arriving early is recommended.

-• Wi-Fi: There are areas near Chūson-ji where tourist Wi-Fi is available.
+• Wi‑Fi: There are tourist Wi‑Fi areas available near Chūson-ji.

-Chūson-ji is a special place where history, culture, and beautiful nature harmonize.
+Chūson-ji is a special place where history, culture, and beautiful nature come together.

-As you explore highlights such as the Konjikidō, feel the Buddhist art of Japan and the prosperity of the Fujiwara clan.
+Visit highlights such as the Konjikidō to feel the beauty of Japanese Buddhist art and the splendor of the Fujiwara clan.

 Frequently Asked Questions

 Q1.
-How much is the entrance fee for Chūson-ji?
+How much is the admission fee for Chūson-ji?

 A1.
-The entrance fee for the Konjikidō is 800 yen for adults.
-The Treasure Hall requires an additional 300 yen.
+Admission to the Konjikidō is 800 yen for adults.
+The treasure house requires an additional 300 yen.

 Q2.
-What are the visiting hours for Chūson-ji?
+What time can I start visiting Chūson-ji?

 Q3.
 What is the nearest station to Chūson-ji?